uthanda/zotero-java-api/README.md

 The project is divided into two modules: the **zotero-java-api-core** and **zotero-java-api-samples**.
 The core is the primary API and the samples are usage sample files.
 Please note, these are not yet 100% complete.

 To use the API, you will need to create an API key from your account (from this page: https://www.zotero.org/settings/keys/new).
 You then create a new Library using the *zotero.api.Library.createLibrary()* method.
 With the created Library object, you can fetch and create items and collections.

+We are looking for additional contributors who would be interested in helping complete this work.